Largest SEC Whistleblower Awards

 Under the SEC whistleblower-reward program, the SEC is required to issue payouts to eligible whistleblowers who provide original information that leads to successful SEC enforcement actions with total monetary sanctions exceeding $1 million.
 A whistleblower may receive an award of between 10% and 30% of the total monetary sanctions collected.
+To date, more than $2 billion in monetary sanctions have been ordered against wrongdoers based on actionable information provided by whistleblowers.
 In 2018 alone, the SEC issued more than $168 million in awards to whistleblowers.

 The details of most payouts are not publicly available because many whistleblowers file anonymously through attorneys.
 An experienced SEC whistleblower attorney can skillfully guide whistleblowers through the process, maximizing the likelihood that their identity is not revealed to unauthorized parties.
 In addition, the SEC goes to great lengths to not reveal any information, including any details about the enforcement action, that could expose the whistleblower.

 For example, when the SEC issued $30 million to an anonymous whistleblower, it did not identify the whistleblower, indicate where the whistleblower was from, or even disclose the case that the award was tied to.
 Andrew Ceresney, former director of the SEC’s enforcement division, simply said, “This whistleblower came to us with information about an ongoing fraud that would have been very difficult to detect.”
 The director also mentioned that the award could have been even bigger if the whistleblower had timelier reported the information to the SEC.